 Businesses will also benefit from increased assurance that the licence, authority or proof of age cards being presented is genuine and the subsequent savings from a reduction in fraud.

 Facial image recognition

 Facial image recognition is a form of biometric technology that uses special equipment and software to measure key facial features, such as the distance between your eyes, nose and mouth.
 The software then compares the characteristics of this photo with the characteristics of the other photos stored on file.
-It is virtually impossible for two people to share exactly the same facial characteristics, including identical twins.
+It is virtually impossible for 2 people to share exactly the same facial characteristics, including identical twins.